balasan/more-jquery/README.md

+#This plugin will call every single jquery function for you

 Don't have enough jquery in your project?
 Not sure what jquery function to call?

-#This plugin will call every possible jquery function on an element
+more-jquery.js might be fore you!

 ## Getting started